 Writing in 1942 and foreseeing a time when robots are everywhere, science fiction writer Isaac Asimov devised a series of laws to protect humans from robots.
 Asimov’s first law was: “A robot may not injure a human being or, through inaction, allow a human being to come to harm.”
 The future that Asimov envisioned is upon us.

 The Truth About Killer Robots considers three robot-inflicted deaths as a window into global automation and its consequences.
 Starting in Germany with the death of a worker at a Volkswagen factory, we hear from auto-workers who sense their numbers thinning.
-At the Foxconn recruiting center in China, robotic advances in fine motor skills, needed for cell phone assembly, have pushed workers out of factories and into the service sector.
+At the Foxconn recruiting center in China, robotic advances in the fine motor skills needed for cell phone assembly have pushed workers out of factories and into the service sector.

 Exploring provocative viewpoints from engineers, factory workers, journalists, philosophers and Asimov himself, The Truth About Killer Robots is a cautionary tale about a world automating beyond control.